MaeMilc/EPFL_Reinforcement-Learning-Project_Mountain-Car/README.md

 ## Code

-All project code can be found in the `main.ipynb`.
+All project code can be found in `main.ipynb`.
 By simply running all cells, all relevant findings can be reproduced.
 Note, however, that this will take several hours.

 Alternatively, one can run cells seperately to produce the single plots.